 - Overstretching the joint

 If any of these symptoms or causes describe your condition, you may be wondering what you can do about it.
 There’s good news!
 Most TMDs are entirely treatable.
 In fact, many of them heal simply through discovering the source of the joint stress and relieving it.

-One of the methods commonly used in this process is the oral appliance.
+One TMD treatment commonly used in this process is the oral appliance.
 This device looks very much like a mouthguard and is worn during sleep.
 While wearing an oral appliance, the teeth are not clenched together so tightly.
 They cannot grind together, either.

 An oral appliance will also keep your teeth aligned as they should be.
 By allowing you to sleep with less stress placed on the TMJ, your joints will be able to heal.

 Not only that, but your teeth will be healthier.
 Without grinding and clenching, the enamel of your teeth will also be under much less stress, which lessens the chance of cracking or severe erosion.